Anshul5300/ScheduleBot/README.md

 ## Future features
 These are example features that could be added to ScheduleBot in the future.

+### Integration with online task management tools
+Provide a functionality of syncing tasks from tools like Trello and ClickUp.
+It should help the user to push/pull the tasks to/from the tool.

+### Collaboration feature
+Add a functionality that allows multiple users to collaborate on a event.

 ### Quick event creation

 You can quickly create a new event with the command